 Encircled by an old stone wall, you’d never guess from the outside that such a floral oasis awaits inside.
 As I wandered from one delightful garden to the next, it brought to life the pages of my favourite book from childhood, The Secret Garden.

 Crook Hall Gardens is the closest thing I’ve ever encountered to a place that resembles my interpretation of The Secret Garden.
 If someone had said that Frances Hodgson Burnett herself had once visited these gardens I would had thought that it all made sense.
-It seemed possible that these gardens could have had been the inspiration behind her best-selling children’s book.
-Upon research, however, I’m told that it was the Great Maytham Hall in Kent.
+Upon research, however, I’m told that Burnett’s inspiration was the Great Maytham Hall in Kent.

 Brief history of Crook Hall